Rajnayak0/IP-OSINT/README.md

 # IP-OSINT

-A simple command-line tool to gather Open Source Intelligence (OSINT) on a given IP address by providing links and descriptions of various online analysis tools.
+A simple command-line tool to gather Open Source Intelligence (OSINT) on a given IP address by providing links and descriptions of various online analysis tools, with interactive category selection and browser opening options.

 ## Usage